apereo/cas/integration/Shibboleth.md

 title: CAS - Shibboleth Integration
 ---
 #Overview
-CAS can be integrated with the [Shibboleth federated SSO platform](http://shibboleth.net/) by a couple different strategies:
+CAS can be integrated with the [Shibboleth federated SSO platform](http://shibboleth.net/) by a couple different strategies.

-##SSO Provider for Shibboleth IdP (RemoteUser)
 It is possible to designate CAS to serve as the authentication provider for the Shibboleth IdP.
 With such a setup, when user is routed to the IdP, the following may take place:

 - If the user has already authenticated to CAS and has a valid CAS SSO session, the IdP will transparently perform the requested action, e.g. attribute release.
 - If the user does not have a valid CAS SSO session, the user will be redirected to CAS and must authenticate before the IDP proceeds with the requested action.

+##SSO Provider for Shibboleth IdP (RemoteUser)

 ###Configuration